 We serve patients from the following zip codes: 66006 (Baldwin City), 66007 (Basehor), 66018 (De Soto), 66025 (Eudora), 66044 (Lawrence), 66045 (Lawrence), 66046 (Lawrence), 66047 (Lawrence), 66049 (Lawrence), 66050 (Lecompton), 66052 (Linwood), 66054 (McLouth), 66066 (Oskaloosa), 66067 (Ottawa), 66070 (Ozawkie), 66073 (Perry), 66076 (Pomona), 66086 (Tonganoxie), 66088 (Valley Falls), 66092 (Wellsville), 66097 (Winchester), 66409 (Berryton), 66512 (Meriden), 66524 (Overbrook), 66542 (Tecumseh), 66605 (Topeka), 66607 (Topeka), 66609 (Topeka), 66611 (Topeka)

 Our clinic is federally funded Community Health Center.
-Melissa Kalb, MD, and Karin Denes-Collar, LSCSW, make up our staff of medical providers.
-HCHC practices an integrated health care model, which you can learn more about by clicking here.
+Daniel Purdom, MD, Jolynne Myers, APRN, Nicole Delimont, APRN, and Karin Denes-Collar, LSCSW, make up our staff of medical providers.
+Heartland practices an integrated health care model, which you can learn more about by clicking here.

 Our funding comes from church and individual support, grant funding and fees generated by patients’ financial participation in their own care.